 - Starter – $8.99/user per month

 - Enterprise – $47.99/user per month

 How to Find The Best Social CRM For You

 The best CRM systems arm you with the ability to plan, post, and monitor all your social media posts while also keeping track of your customer interactions.
 But these basics won’t be enough to determine which is the best software for you.
 Let’s expand on a few features worth considering:

 Are you working with a social media team that’s more than a one-man show?
 A shared social media inbox feature can ensure your team is staying on top of all incoming messages, whether those are customer complaints, questions and concerns, or favorable remarks.

-Features like customer interaction history that’s accessible to all on your team can make sure you stay away from silly mistakes while streamlining the interaction process so you keep your customers happy.
+Features like customer interaction history can make sure you avoid silly mistakes.
+Streamline the interaction process and keep your customers happy at the same time.

 When you’re considering a social CRM tool, make sure to look for collaborative features that’ll make the social media management process easier with features like sign-offs and permissions that’ll help your team post the right content with confidence.

-Social listening is easily one of the more useful tools a social CRM.
+Social listening is easily one of the more useful tools of a social CRM.
 When you’re hyper-aware of your brand’s perception throughout all social media channels where it’s mentioned, you can respond accordingly.
 Social listening takes brand management to a completely new level.